Zero6992/chatGPT-discord-bot/docs/providers.md

 Account login requires a personal bot restricted to that owner.
 No API fallback, shared subscription or CLI media path is enabled.
 See [CLI setup and billing](cli.md) for exact versions, native login commands and deployment restrictions.
-Native account login and fixed two-turn text/session tests passed for all three CLIs in temporary restricted containers.
-Local `status` alone checks storage; the configured bot runner and user-triggered Discord CLI commands still need live verification.
+Native account login and fixed two-turn text/session tests passed for all three CLIs.
+The bot's Docker Desktop runner and command callbacks also passed real CLI tests, including reopening SQLite and resuming the explicit session in a new container.
+Local `status` alone checks storage; user-triggered Discord delivery remains a manual deployment check.

 OpenAI uses the [Responses API](https://developers.openai.com/api/docs/guides/text) and [GPT-5.6 Terra model contract](https://developers.openai.com/api/docs/models/gpt-5.6-terra).